 And it's got a little, it's got a little option, you know you want to get fancy, pull out your Bluetooth phone, download the apps, do all that.

 [Mark] I only bring it up cause some people think that's like the anti jam button and it's not.

+No, no Spire actually says their paintball hoppers never jam.
+So that is not an anti-jam button.
+Definitely not.
 Yeah.
 I was going to say the speed feeds but those are the same.